Brain Fitness Software

 But the industry is young and only just finding its feet.

 "My subjective feeling is that many of these companies will be acquired," Fernandez said.
 "I think the health companies, the educational companies, will be interested in adding these products to their portfolios."

-The market is evolving, and I certainly am going to try out a monthly subscription before I spend a big chunk of money for a program which may not be eligible for updates.
+The market is evolving, and I certainly am going to try out a monthly subscription before I spend a big chunk of money for a machine or a program which may not be eligible for updates.

 When I was beginning my personal growth journey, a wise person told me that when I was feeling resentful or afraid or sad, that I should remember the phrase "gratitude is the attitude" when I was ready to feel better.
 That phrase has helped me feel better tens of thousands of times.